AlexLietard/otpsy/README.md

 * Create tutorial
 * Create data simulation
 * Create a clear documentation
-* Create an export function to keep the mathematical information
+* Create an export function to keep the information